rails/rails/guides/source/contributing_to_ruby_on_rails.md

 ### Iterate as Necessary

-It’s entirely possible that the feedback you get will suggest changes.
-Don’t get discouraged: the whole point of contributing to an active open source project is to tap into community knowledge.
-If people are encouraging you to tweak your code, then it’s worth making the tweaks and resubmitting.
-If the feedback is that your code doesn’t belong in the core, you might still think about releasing it as a gem.
+It's entirely possible that the feedback you get will suggest changes.
+Don't get discouraged: the whole point of contributing to an active open source project is to tap into community knowledge.
+If people are encouraging you to tweak your code, then it's worth making the tweaks and resubmitting.
+If the feedback is that your code doesn't belong in the core, you might still think about releasing it as a gem.

 #### Squashing commits